TimeWarpEngineering/timewarp-state/Documentation/Partials/Acknowledgements.md

 We both, independently, started working on our own State Management components.
 Although I started first. :P
 Pete's component attempts to solve most of the same problems.
-Blazor-State draws on the strengths of a proven pipeline in MediatR where Fluxor implements its own middleware.
+TimeWarp.State draws on the strengths of a proven async pipeline in MediatR, where as Fluxor implements its own middleware.
-If Blazor-State does not meet your needs be sure to checkout Fluxor.
+If TimeWarp.State does not meet your needs be sure to checkout Fluxor.